MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports-customers.md

 ---
-title: Embed paginated reports in your Power BI embedded analytics application enabling better embedded BI insights for your customers
+title: Embed paginated reports in your Power BI embedded analytics application for your customers
-description: Learn how to integrate or embed a Power BI paginated report into an application, using the Power BI APIs.
-Enable better embedded BI insights using Power BI embedded analytics.
+description: Learn how to integrate or embed a Power BI paginated report into an embedded analytics application.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: rkarlin